Njakz12/JenkinsDock/README.md

-# The Power of Three: Jenkins, SonarQube, and Docker in One Place
+# Cost-Effective DevOps: Running Jenkins, SonarQube, and Docker on a Single Host